- Home

 Yes, we do our best to check all racquets for visible cracks and damage but bear no responsibility for frame damage or personal injury aligned with our repair terms and conditions.

 Grommets are also checked to see if they need or can be replaced.
-Faulty grommets may not always present themselves before a restring and can come away when pulling strings.
+Faulty grommets may not always present themselves before a restring and can come away when pulling strings so grommet charges may be retrospective.

 Do we check badminton grommets?